CodeYourFuture/curriculum/org-cyf/content/guides/deployment-supabase/_index.md

 Once your project is ready go to the project's dashboard.
 Then on the left-hand side click Settings (it's the icon with a cogwheel) and then go to the **Database** tab.

-Scroll down to the **Connection Pooling** part, make sure to select **Session** as the **Pool Mode** and finally copy the **Connection String**.
+1. Scroll down to the **Connection Pooling** part
+1. Select **Session** as the **Pool Mode**
+1. Copy the **Connection String**.
 It will look like this:

 ```
 postgres://postgres.fjdshfkjsfhkuse:[YOUR-PASSWORD]@aws-0-eu-west-2.pooler.supabase.com:6543/postgres
 ```

-You need to replace the `[YOUR-PASSWORD]` part with the one you set up during registration.
+Replace the `[YOUR-PASSWORD]` part with the one you set up during registration.
 IF you have forgotten that, there will be a "Reset database password" button on this website to set it up again.

 Make sure to click **Save** as well, if you need to change the **Pool Mode** setting.